cornellev/rc-brain/README.md

 # rc-controls

 Actuation and controls stack for RC cars.
-Generates PWM and servo inputs to feed to the rc-cars.
+Generates servo and ESC PWM signals from desired movements of the chassis.

 ## Installation